HighResMusicPlayer/hrmp/doc/GETTING_STARTED.md

   -c, --config CONFIG_FILE   Set the path to the hrmp.conf file
                              Default: $HOME/.hrmp/hrmp.conf
   -D, --device               Set the device name
-  -I, --sample-configuration Generate a sample configuration -s, --status               Status of the devices
+  -R, --recursive            Add files recursive of the directory -I, --sample-configuration Generate a sample configuration -s, --status               Status of the devices
   -q, --quiet                Quiet the player